RedCubeDev-ByteSpace/VeeBee/Language-Spec.md

 By default, VeeBee begins execution at a subroutine called `Main`.
 Theres no program code allowed in the global namespace, all code needs to be contained inside of a subroutine or function.

 ## Subroutines
+> [!CAUTION]
+> This part of the language specification is not currently implemented

 Subroutines can be defined using the `Sub`-keyword.
 When calling a subroutines, no parenthesis are used when listing its arguments.
 Alternatively, the `Call`-statement can be used, this does require the use of parenthesis.
 ```vba
 Sub Main()